 - Yellow skin or eyes

-- An allergic reaction (rash, hives, swelling of the face, eyes, lips, tongue, throat, arms, hands, feet, ankles, or lower legs)
+- An allergic reaction (rash, hives, swelling of the face, eyes, lips, tongue, throat, arms, hands, feet, ankles, or lower legs, dermatitis, or eczema)

 Neuroleptic malignant syndrome (NMS) is a rare yet potentially fatal side effect of Promethazine.
 Contact a doctor immediately if you see symptoms such as fever, muscle cramps, severe headache, confusion, increased or abnormal heartbeat, or excess sweating.